omarAbdelhadyok/grokking_algorhitms/grokking_algorithms.md

 Greedy algorithm to the rescue!
 Here's a greedy algorithm that comes pretty close :

 1. Pick the station that covers the most states that haven't been covered yet.
-It's OK if the station covers some states that have been covered already.
+It's OK if the station covers some states that have been already covered.
 2. Repeat until all states are covered.

 This is called an approximation algorithm.
 When calculating the exact